Comments

 Magnol

-was a French Botanist who was the Director of the Royal
+was a French botanist and physician who was the Director of the Royal

 Botanic Garden of Montpellier, France.
 He made significant

-contributions to the current botanical scheme of plant
+contributions to developing the current botanical scheme of plant

 classification in the area of plant families.